melopero/Melopero_Perpetuo_Lora/C++/README.md

 ## Run

 After the build there will be a `<example>.uf2` file in the build folder.
 Copy this file to your perpetuo board.
-The sensei board should restart and run the code :party:.
+The Perpetuo board should restart and run the code.